falconry/falcon/README.rst

     $ pip install falcon

-If `ujson <https://pypi.python.org/pypi/ujson>`__ is available, Falcon will use it to speed up error response serialization and query string parsing.
+If `ujson <https://pypi.python.org/pypi/ujson>`__ is available, Falcon will use it to speed up media (de)serialization, error serialization, and query string parsing.
 Note that ``ujson`` can actually be slower on PyPy than the standard ``json`` module due to ctypes overhead, and so we recommend only using ``ujson`` with CPython deployments:

 .. code:: bash